Tinkoff/stapp/CONTRIBUTING.md

 * `rxjs` - same for `stapp-rxjs` package
 * `select` - same for `stapp-select` package
 * `root` - changes related to the root of this project
-* use `all` or leave empty when your changes a related to every single package
+* use `all` or leave empty when your changes are related to every single package

 Finally send a GitHub Pull Request with a clear list of what you've done (read more [about pull requests](https://help.github.com/articles/about-pull-requests/)).
 Make sure all of your commits are atomic (one feature per commit).